iangp95/project-porto-cons-lng-refinery/README.md

 - Demonstrated the integration of **project controls** and **business intelligence** for infrastructure investments.

 ---
+💡 I am #OpenToWork — always open to collaborations and opportunities in Data Analysis, BI, and Data Visualization.
+Feel free to connect and reach out!

 ## 📬 Contact
 **Rahardian G. Patria**